-- First, remember that colleges need students and, in fact, cannot exist without them, so they will find ways to help students and families through this unusual year.
+- First, remember that colleges need students and, in fact, cannot exist without them, so they will find ways to help students and families through this unusual time.

 - Colleges are going to be flexible and understanding.
-Quite a few have already announced that admitted students will have until June 1st instead of the usual May 1st to commit to a campus, and I expect many more will follow suit.
-The deadline may even be extended further, and I encourage you to contact admissions offices if you need more time.
+Some have announced that admitted students will have until June 1st or later instead of the usual May 1st to commit to a campus, and I encourage you to contact admissions offices if you need more time.

-- Colleges will do their best to offer resources and personal support to help you make your decision.
+- Colleges are doing their best to offer resources and personal support to help you make your decision.
 (More on this below.)

 10 Resources for Making Your College Decision from Home